paramify/support/docs/documents/faq.md

 ::: details Is there a FedRAMP Template for Appendix R: Separation of Duties Matrix?

-Guidance: The focus is typically on privileged and not-privileged access.
-You will see that no logical access roles are not included in the example below.
-However, you can include no logical access roles as well.
+**Note:** The focus is typically on privileged and not-privileged access so, for the purpose of the example below, no logical access roles are not included.

 #### Example: Separation of Duties Matrix